GiladAmar/Crash_courses/bash/Base_tools/ssh.md

             ssh -A gilad@whatever
     -p Specify port

+- ssh-add will add ALL private keys for forwarded
+- ssh -i ~/.ssh/id_ed25519 ... will just use the one.

 # Port Tunneling
 To tunnel a port ie port 3306 on my pc corresponds to what is on port 3306 on instance: